kudkudak/autoencoder-demo/doc/README.md

-Conference paper in Polish :)
+Conference presentation in Polish :)